nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 3. Depending on the _command type_, `Parser` class instantiates an appropriate `XYZCommandParser` object.
 For example, for a _command type_ of `"session /create"`, a `SessionCreateCommandParser` object is instantiated.
    If `Parser` class does not recognise the _command type_, an `InvalidCommand` object is created and returned immediately.
-4. With the corresponding `XYZCommandParser` object instantiated, `Parser` class will call the `getCommand` method of `XYZCommandParser`.
-This process will be explained in further detail in the sequence diagrams below.
+4. With the corresponding `XYZCommandParser` object instantiated, `Parser` class calls the `getCommand` method of `XYZCommandParser`.
+This process is explained in further detail in the sequence diagrams below.

    ![Reference Frame Command Parser Sequence Diagram](https://raw.githubusercontent.com/AY2122s2-cs2113t-t10-1/tp/master/docs/images/developerguide/RefCommandParser.drawio.png)